Overview

 What Makes Bàu Sấu (Crocodile Lake) Special

 Bàu Sấu - literally 'Crocodile Lake' - is an oxbow wetland in the core zone of Cát Tiên National Park, located deep within primary lowland forest in Đồng Nai province.
 The lake is one of the last sites in Vietnam where Siamese crocodiles - a critically endangered species once found across Southeast Asia's river systems - have been successfully reintroduced.
+Around 1992, the species was believed extinct or nearly extinct in the wild in Vietnam.
+After more than 20 years of reintroduction and conservation work, there are now roughly 700 individuals living at Bàu Sấu.
 Beyond the crocodiles, Bàu Sấu functions as one of the most productive wildlife observation sites in southern Vietnam: the open water and surrounding wetland vegetation attract large numbers of waterbirds, and the surrounding forest supports a mammal fauna that includes gaur, Asian elephant, and sun bear.
-The 3-hour trek from the park headquarters to the lake passes through old-growth lowland forest - one of the largest remaining tracts of this forest type in southern Vietnam.
+The 14km journey from the park headquarters to the lake - 9km by bicycle then 5km on foot - passes through old-growth lowland forest, one of the largest remaining tracts of this forest type in southern Vietnam.

 Gallery